 At first the discussions were aimed at trying to get only Lynn Anderson signed to an exclusive contract with RCA.
 Slim held his ground and eventually pulled off a great distribution deal whereas RCA would press, promote and distribute the entire Chart artist roster.
 No small feat for an almost unknown independent label.
 Says Lloyd Green, "He was certainly a shrewd businessman.
 I wasn’t privy to the dealings with the RCA folks when they were trying to get Lynn Anderson, but there were many meetings.
 And I’ll bet when they were finished they knew they had dealt with one unyielding guy.
 He got the deal he wanted.
 He didn’t give them Lynn Anderson and he got RCA to distribute his entire label.
 That was a major accomplishment!
 I know of no other label that could have pulled that off with only the leverage of a single artist."

 With the RCA deal also came another label scheme change.
 This time the label color was a bright red with black lettering, the Chart logo was bright yellow with black graphics and a wide yellow band with black borders across the center of the record.
 Nearly the same color scheme was used for the LP's.
 One other small change is also noted.
 Oddly enough, in the Chart scroll, the dots after the number 7 is missing.
 They will remain missing in all subsequent label changes.
 Does anyone know the significance of this?
 I surely would like to know.
 The catalog numbering system changes also.
 The last of the old numbers was 1495.
-The new numbers pick up with 59-1001 and run sequentially thru 59-1071.
-The next 13 releases were 59-5000 thru 59-5012.
-Again denoting a major change within the label, this time the sale to Audio Fidelity.
-All the records with the prefix of 59 were released thru RCA, but the 5000 thru 5012 were also released thru Charts own distribution system.
-I have several of these that do not contain the 59 prefix and are on the new blue label.
+The new numbers pick up with 59-1001 and run sequentially thru 59-1071 and then jump to RCA's new stereo 5000 series and go from 59-5000 thru 59-5012.
+All the singles with a prefix of 59- were released thru RCA, however 5000 thru 5012 were also released thru Charts own distribution system without the 59- prefix and on a blue label.

 approached by John Sturdivant, an editor at Record World Magazine, with news that